segmentio/segment-docs/src/connections/functions/source-functions.md

 The `Segment.set()` method accepts an object with the following fields:

-- `collection` - Collection name.
+- `collection` - A collection name, which must be lowercase.
-- `id` - Object's unique identifier.
+- `id` - An object's unique identifier.
-- `properties` - Object with free-form data.
+- `properties` - An object with free-form data.

 > warning ""
 > When you use the `set()` method, you won't see events in the Source Debugger.
 Segment only sends events to connected warehouses.